 When you remove the contents from the bag, roll out the kite perpendicular to the wind.
 You don’t want the bottom arc of the kite to catch the wind and cause trouble.
 You can also use a little sand or a light weight to place over the rolled-out kite to keep the wind from disrupting the process.

 Inflate the struts of the kite first and then inflate the body.
 When you attach the lines, ensure that they’re not tangled.
 Tangled lines can lead to unpredictable controls and possible disaster.
+You’ll want to learn how to trim the kite before launch, too.
 Here is a step-by-step video that explains the unpacking and launching process.